mphuong9x/GetLog/docs/note_2208/PROJECT_MEMORY.md

   upload-finalization race rejects the artifact mutation without leaving new file/blob state. `AutoRemoveOnUnassign=false` keeps the installed payload unmanaged, while active work is cancelled.
-- **Migration rollback (current open risk):** production migration ownership is the deploy-generated schema artifact and startup auto-migration is disabled.
+- **Migration rollback (completed 2026-08-28):** production migration ownership is the deploy-generated schema artifact and startup auto-migration is disabled.
-  Binary rollback still does not undo schema; destructive changes need a compatibility window, preflight and practiced database restore/fault test.
-- **Station bootstrap secret (physical validation pending):** shared Agent packaging rejects a non-empty InstallerToken; per-machine enrollment tokens are expiring and consumed once, and Agent scrubs bootstrap material after enrollment.
-Keep global self-announce disabled in production and verify ACLs plus token reuse under a standard-user station account.
-- **OTA exactness (current open risk):** update and rollback copy files as an overlay, so files removed from a release can survive both directions.
-Agent, Launcher, and the loose contracts DLL are copied one at a time, so power loss can leave a mixed version that the next startup does not repair.
-Service `RUNNING` is accepted immediately as success.
-Apply an atomic/exact signed bundle while preserving only explicit station state, and require a stable readiness signal before commit.
+  The deploy artifact now carries a migration-safety manifest; pending contract operations are blocked unless an explicit restore-capable window is approved.
+  Update creates a database dump, restores it into an isolated drill database, and restores both exact code and database snapshots on failure.
+A disposable real IIS/PostgreSQL `-FaultAfterSchema` drill verifies exact old-code restore, database restore, removal of new-only code/schema, and strict-TLS readiness of the previous version.
+Preserve the expand/contract approval window for every future destructive migration even though the rollback mechanism is verified.
+- **Station bootstrap secret (completed 2026-08-28):** shared Agent packaging rejects and removes nested/environment-specific config, verifies the final archive contains exactly one root config and deletes a failed archive.
+  Per-machine enrollment tokens are bound to ComputerId, expire and are consumed once.
+A real standard-user impersonation could not read installed config or ProgramData state.
+Current Agent artifacts contain zero non-empty InstallerToken, IIS production global self-announce is disabled, and FT1 continues to poll/heartbeat successfully.
+Protected rollback snapshots may contain old server config; after any restore, re-verify that InstallerToken is empty before exposing the service.
+- **OTA exactness (completed 2026-08-28):** packages contain a signed manifest covering the exact payload file set, hashes, sizes, version and protocol.
+  Agent validates and stages into a versioned directory; the updater performs an exact directory switch, preserves only top-level station-owned appsettings, and rolls back to the exact old snapshot on injected switch failures.
+Recovery markers are handled before version short-circuit, and success requires an accepted heartbeat readiness marker after SCM startup rather than SCM state alone.
 - **Blob GC (current state):** Agent downloads use short-lived capabilities bound to agent, job/release, SHA and expiry, with current graph authorization rechecked at download time.
 GC claims a per-SHA tombstone, writers reject claimed blobs, storage failure is retryable, and the DB row is removed only after object deletion.
 Real PostgreSQL barrier tests verify both GC-vs-software-upload and GC-vs-config-render writer races.
-- **Factory watchdog config (current open risk):** the base backend settings are tuned to 30 minutes inactivity / 180 minutes maximum attempt, but `install-server.ps1` currently generates 10 / 30.
-Because production artifacts omit environment settings, a fresh install can silently restore the shorter timeouts.
-Reconcile script and application defaults before the next clean install.
+- **Tracked development credentials (current operational follow-up):** tracked development settings and bootstrap scripts no longer provide fixed secrets, the initial admin password must come from external configuration, secret scanning runs in CI, and startup rejects known exposed fingerprints outside a loopback-only Development process.
+SEC-005 remains open until the environment owners confirm that every historical value still in use has been rotated.
+- **Factory watchdog config (completed 2026-08-29):** production uses 30 minutes inactivity and 180 minutes maximum attempt across base backend settings, domain fallbacks, fresh server install and local IIS setup.
+Configuration contract tests prevent those sources from drifting, and a long-running job remains healthy while it continues to report progress.
+Updates preserve an existing operator override rather than silently replacing it.
 - **Incomplete endpoint:** `/agent/v1/reboot-required` currently returns 501;
   do not build a workflow that assumes the report is persisted.
 - **Scanner scope:** barcode-scanner handling belongs only on the Test Assets